Substra/substra-frontend/README.md

 For testing and developing on the projet with true hot module replacement, run `yarn start`
-Then head to `http://substrafront.owkin.xyz:3000/` `substrabac.owkin.xyz` is important for working with same site cookie policy
+Then head to `http://substra-frontend.owkin.xyz:3000/` `substra-backend.owkin.xyz` is important for working with same site cookie policy

 For testing with prod config:<br/>
 `yarn start:prod`